hdznrrd/k23v.de/buy.md

 # Delivery

-Once the sauce is made and ready for you, there's again a few option:
+Once the sauce is made and ready for you, there's again a few options:

 * Arrange for a pick up in Stuttgart
 * Arrange for delivery to one of the big events we regularily attend (eg. Chaos Communication Congress and Chaos Communication Camp)
 * Get it shipped

-For reasons of sustainability and laziness we'd prefer not to ship individual bottles around the world.
+For reasons of sustainability and laziness we prefer not to ship individual bottles around the world.
 So if you really want to get sauce shipped, either order a few bottles or pool your order with a few friends.

 Pickup or delivery at events we're attending ourselves is free!